tyagi0320/Web-Activity-Tracker-v2/README.md

-# 🌐 Web Activity Tracker
+# 🌐 EVENTHARBOR: A Dockerized Kafka Pipeline for Real-Time Web Activity Tracking

 A full-stack, real-time Web Activity Tracking Platform that captures and visualizes user browsing behavior using a custom-built Chrome extension.
 The project leverages a robust microservices architecture featuring Kafka for high-throughput event streaming, PostgreSQL for reliable data persistence,